 If your damages are below a certain amount, you may be able to file on your own in small claims court.
 Small claims court is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.

-In New Jersey, you may file in the Small Claims Section of the Special Civil Part Court for anything that is no more than $3,000.
+In New Jersey, you may file in the Small Claims Section of the Special Civil Part Court for no more than $3,000.
 (Note: The limit is $5,000 if the demand is for the return of a tenant’s security deposit.)
-If you are suing for an amount greater than $3,000 but less than $15,000 you can file in the regular Special Civil Part.
-If you want to sue for more than $15,000, you would file in the Civil Part of the Law Division of the Superior Court and may likely need the help of a lawyer.2
+If you are suing for an amount greater than $3,000 but less than $15,000 you can file in the regular Special Civil Part.2 If you want to sue for more than $15,000, you would file in the Civil Part of the Law Division of the Superior Court and may likely need the help of a lawyer.

 You may talk to the clerk of court for help in filing a lawsuit in small claims court.
-You can read more about small claims court on the New Jersey Courts website.
+You can find the forms that you need to file on the New Jersey Courts website.

 1 N.J.
 Stat. § 2A:58D-1

 2 N.J.
 Stat. § 46:8-21.4; NJ R LAW DIV CIV PT R. 6:1-2(a)(1), (a)(2)